cassiussa/openshift-custom-builder/README.md

 ### Variable Descriptions

+The `env` option allows you to specify additional environment variables that will be passed to the builder container environment.
+By default, these environment variables are passed to the build container:

-`BUILD`                The entire serialized JSON of the Build object definition.
+* `$BUILD`                The entire serialized JSON of the Build object definition.
 If you need to use a specific API version for serialization, you can set the buildAPIVersion parameter in the custom strategy specification of the build configuration.

-`SOURCE_REPOSITORY`    The URL of a Git repository with source to be built.
+* `$SOURCE_REPOSITORY`    The URL of a Git repository with source to be built.

-`SOURCE_URI`           Uses the same value as SOURCE_REPOSITORY.
+* `$SOURCE_URI`           Uses the same value as SOURCE_REPOSITORY.
 Either can be used.

-`SOURCE_CONTEXT_DIR`   Specifies the subdirectory of the Git repository to be used when building.
+* `$SOURCE_CONTEXT_DIR`   Specifies the subdirectory of the Git repository to be used when building.
 Only present if defined.

-`SOURCE_REF`           The Git reference to be built.
+* `$SOURCE_REF`           The Git reference to be built.

-`ORIGIN_VERSION`       The version of the OpenShift Container Platform master that created this build object.
+* `$ORIGIN_VERSION`       The version of the OpenShift Container Platform master that created this build object.

-`OUTPUT_REGISTRY`      The Docker registry to push the image to.
+* `$OUTPUT_REGISTRY`      The Docker registry to push the image to.

-`OUTPUT_IMAGE`         The Docker tag name for the image being built.
+* `$OUTPUT_IMAGE`         The Docker tag name for the image being built.

-`PUSH_DOCKERCFG_PATH`  The path to the Docker credentials for running a docker push operation.
+* `$PUSH_DOCKERCFG_PATH`  The path to the Docker credentials for running a docker push operation.

-`DOCKER_SOCKET`        Specifies the path to the Docker socket, if exposing the Docker socket was enabled in the build configuration (if exposeDockerSocket was set to true.)
+* `$DOCKER_SOCKET`        Specifies the path to the Docker socket, if exposing the Docker socket was enabled in the build configuration (if exposeDockerSocket was set to true.)

 ### Custom Builder Workflow